 How’s This for a Career Philosophy?
 People First, Money Second!

 Revenue from the restaurant goes back to the program that was awarded membership to Clinton Global Initiative in 2014 – an initiative of the Bill, Hillary, and Chelsea Clinton Foundation that convenes global leaders to forge solutions to the world’s most pressing challenges.
 An honor by invitation only.
-Nowadays STREETS is self-sustaining after initial capitalization costs of about 125.000 to 250.000 US Dollars per year for the first few years.
-Another STREETS restaurant is now being worked on for Ho Chi Minh City in the south, because the success in Hoi An is phenomenal: unexceptional all STREETS-trainees found jobs in nearby five-star hotels, including the Hyatt Regency and the InterContinental – their reputation of being high quality employees precedes them by now.
+Nowadays STREETS is self-sustaining; its initial capitalization costs was about 125.000 to 250.000 US Dollars per year for the first few years.
+Another STREETS restaurant is now being worked on for Ho Chi Minh City in the south because of the phenomenal success in Hoi An; unexceptional all STREETS-trainees found jobs in nearby five-star hotels, including the Hyatt Regency and the InterContinental.
+Their reputation of being high quality employees precedes them by now.

 Just Breathe sat down with the man behind the business to find out more about his motivation, inspiration and general views on work-life-balance and ‘virtues’ of the western world.
 Read the interview here.